ISTANBUL BLOG: Turkey on the edge

 The 15% collapse in the value of the Turkish lira (TRY) against the USD on November 23 following Erdogan’s unhinged declaration of his “economic war of independence” (despite Turkey’s huge reliance on global debt markets) was finally enough to persuade folk that we’ve not been kidding around.
 Yes, ‘Erdoganomics’ will enter the history books in economic literature—but only under “C” for “Cuckoo”.
 Or “B” for “Bonkers” if you prefer.

-Despite the uproar ignited by the sorry sight of the lira going into freefall, Erdogan remains locked on course, committed to raising interest rates despite galloping inflation.
+Despite the uproar ignited by the sorry sight of the lira going into freefall, Erdogan remains locked on course, committed to cutting interest rates despite galloping inflation.
 Right now, there’s a weird sensation in Turkey.
 From farmers to industrialists to shopkeepers to consumers, all economic actors in the country feel like they are experiencing some kind of simulation.
 It would almost be no surprise to see Zeus entering the picture, haphazardly sending down bolts of lightning on the innocent masses below.

-Some of the wiser souls, of course, have already realised that society had better snap out of its trance, come to terms with the fact that their president is even more trouble than they’d bargained for and do something about it.
+Some of the wiser souls, of course, have already realised that society had better snap out of its trance, come to terms with the fact that their president is even more trouble than bargained for and do something about it.
 Thus, on the evening of November 23, some limited street protests broke out.
 However—as so often with Turkey—it’s not that simple.
 The opposition is afraid that the regime’s trolls are actually working to drive people on to the streets as something they think they can turn to despotic advantage.
 Police violence and chaos could follow.

 Violence has worked in favour of the regime so far.
 However, this new situation is somewhat different to what has gone before in many respects.